rl1987/trickster.dev/tricksterblog/content/post/smtp-imap-pop3-and-mime-understanding-email-protocols.md

 This is the epilogue.
 It is also to be ignored.
 ```

 Multipart messages can also be mixed and alternative.
-Mixed messages are multipart
+Mixed messages (content type
-messages with parts of different content types that are independent and meant
+`multipart/mixed`) are multipart messages with parts of different content types that
-to be displayed serially (one after another).
-Alternative messages contain at least
+are independent and meant to be displayed serially (one after another).
+Alternative
-two parts that are equivalent representation of the same information (e.g. the same
+messages (content type `multipart/alernative` contain at least two parts that are
+equivalent representation of the same information (e.g. the same
 message could be in plain text and HTML).
 MIME messages are powerful enough to
 form a tree structure with message as a root node and parts as descendant nodes.
 That way, parts of message could have child parts with files or previous messages